Publication: Topic areas

 From the time it first appeared in 1982, federal, state, and local officials expressed excitement about, interest in, and hopes for the broken windows thesis as a way to restore order in urban communities, and as a way to help police focus on what they could do to make urban life safer.
 I can remember my grant monitor at the agency that was the forerunner of the National Institute of Justice calling me up on the phone (what we now call the landline) and telling me to run don't walk to the nearest outlet and acquire the relevant issue of The Atlantic Monthly.
 I still have it in my office.
 Researchers, starting with the Northwestern University "Reactions to Crime" project (1975-1980) had been collecting lists of perceived neighborhood problems and crimes in their surveys.
 We too had collected these in our surveys in the late 1970s and early 1980s.
 We just called them perceived problems.
 Suddenly, their significance and import expanded dramatically with Wilson & Kelling's 1982 article.

 In the early 1990s, Sidney Brower, Steve Pardue and I were able to examine the impacts of incivilities, both assessed and perceived, over time.
 Relevant outcomes included structural decline, crime, and reactions to crime.
 I wrote up the results in a 2001 volume, Breaking Away from Broken Windows.
 The short take away?
 Depending on the outcome, structural factors like relative socioeconomic status and racial composition prove more important for explaining these changes than either assessed or perceived incivilities at the outset of the change timeframe.
 Incivilities were never irrelevant, but the size of their contribution depended markedly on the way that the incivilities had been assessed.
 As I said at that time, "present results generate some support [for the incivilities thesis].
-But that support is needed as consistent across incivilities indicators or as applicable across outcomes as the theoretical statements suggest… For each class of outcomes, results provide some support for the longitudinal ecological version of the incivilities thesis" (367).
+But that support is neither as consistent across incivilities indicators or as applicable across outcomes as the theoretical statements suggest… For each class of outcomes, results provide some support for the longitudinal ecological version of the incivilities thesis" (367).
 Specifically concerning crime change and neighborhood decline, "initial status and initial racial composition were as influential or more influential [than incivilities] for later changes in crime and structural decline" (373).

 IMPACTS OF ENVIRONMENTS ON RELEASED OFFENDER RECIDIVISM